DarkDabula/my-modularized-hotas/status.md

 ## 20. Aug 2022
-I designes the right part of the lever where many of the cottuns an the HAT will be located.
+I designes the right part of the lever where many of the buttons and the HAT will be located.
 The print went pretty well.

 ![Left part of the lever](./images/20220820_right_part.png)